woojoo666/arcana-notes/notes9.md

 i suspect there is an inconsistency in how we want the social media post-bot to work (replacement),
 	and how the rest of Axis seems to work (overshadowing) social media post-bot, what if the reddit component inserts into a private var

+notice that for the social media postbot you don't want to replace the `reddit` property with the voat postbot because the voat postbot should be under the `voat` property so instead, you should be replacing `reddit` property with undefined and then defining the `voat` property however, look at how it works in the code

+		social_media_bots:
+			bots: collector
+			facebook: ...
+			reddit: ...
+			youtube: ...
+			bots <: facebook
+			bots <: reddit
+			bots <: youtube

+		modified_bots: social_media_bots
+			reddit: undefined
+			voat: ...
+			bots <: voat

+notice that even though we are setting the `reddit` property to undefined it is still being inserted into `bots` so we end up with an `undefined` value inside the `bots` collector in diagram syntax, when you remove the `reddit` bot, it would naturally remove the insertion as well
+	because the insertion is a backwards pointer from the reddit bot to the collector, so removing the bot would detach the pointer so maybe we should do the same in text syntax? if you replace a property with `undefined`, and it is being inserted into some collector, the insertion is removed as well?

 how does scoping and private variables work remember that scoping is an approx, only allows for hierarchal structures